- What defines a whistleblower?

 Most whistleblower laws provide protections against retaliation.
 Some laws permit whistleblowers to file anonymously with the help of an attorney.
 There are also provisions in place that allow a whistleblower to sue for lost wages and other damages as a result of retaliation.

 Whistleblowers have the opportunity to perform a great act of civic responsibility by helping to right a wrong.
 Additionally, whistleblowers who act in the public interest by exposing fraud are generally entitled to anywhere between 10 and 30 percent of money that the government recovers, including fines, as part of an enforcement action.
 Under the False Claims Act, if the government declines a whistleblower’s case and the whistleblower litigates independently, the whistleblower may be entitled to a larger percent of the overall recovery.
-Some of these recoveries have numbered in the billions.
-Find out more about Hagens Berman’s whistleblower practice.
+Some of these recoveries have numbered in the billions. more »

 Between the various whistleblower laws, there are many types of fraud covered, including:

 In pharma and healthcare, schemes that fraudulently increase the price Medicare pays for patient care.
 Unlawful billing for procedures or supplies.

 These examples are just some of the types of fraud covered by whistleblower laws.
 For more information on what each area covers, visit the pages below:

 - Payments to physicians or hospitals from pharmaceutical companies or others in return for drug promotion or purchasing.

 - Off-label promotion of drugs and medical devices.

 - In defense contracting, intentional inflation of prices on government contracts or other schemes.

 - Failure to comply with a government contract.